remotestorage/armadietto/README.md

 - *lock_timeout_ms* - millis to wait for lock file to be available
 - *lock_stale_after_ms* - millis to wait to deem lockfile stale

-To tune and test follow instructions in [example/README.md](example/README.md) for setup and run [example/load.html](example/load.html) off of `npm run serve` therein.
+To tune run the [hosted RS load test](https://overhide.github.io/armadietto/example/load.html) or follow instructions in [example/README.md](example/README.md) for local setup and subsequently run [example/load.html](example/load.html) off of `npm run serve` therein.

 ## Debugging an installation